 Sorry Sasketchewaners and Manitobans, but there just isn’t much going on in this part of the country.

-Aeroplan will certainly be your program of choice, given that you can add on domestic Air Canada flights with relatively low surcharges in order to get yourself to places like Toronto, Montreal, or Vancouver and continue your onward journey.
+Aeroplan will certainly be your program of choice, given that you can add on domestic Air Canada flights in order to get yourself to places like Toronto, Montreal, or Vancouver and continue your onward journey.

-I’ll be focusing on Toronto, since we’re the centre of the universe and all that 😉
+I’ll be focusing on Toronto, since they consider themselves the centre of the universe and all that. 😉

-Ontarians naturally benefit from Toronto being the largest city in Canada, as we have plenty of direct international service to other countries that make for good points redemptions.
-With Aeroplan alone, we have the ability to travel far and wide without paying hefty fuel surcharges, on airlines such as Brussels Airlines, EgyptAir, Ethiopian, EVA Air, LOT, Turkish, and TAP Air Portugal.
+Ontarians naturally benefit from Toronto being the largest city in Canada, and there are plenty of direct international service to other countries that make for good points redemptions.

 Looking beyond Aeroplan, good opportunities exist with the other major programs as well.
 Redeeming British Airways Avios on British Airways flights come with insanely expensive surcharges, but the ability to redeem on Aer Lingus is often overlooked.